fzakaria/fzakaria.com/_posts/2025-09-02-bazel-knowledge-testing-for-clean-jvm-shutdown.md

         Thread.currentThread().interrupt();
       }
     });
-    // Set the thread as non-daemon
-    // although this is also set as it's inherited by main thread thread.setDaemon(false);
+    // This is redundant, as threads inherit the daemon
+    // status from their parent.
+    thread.setDaemon(false);
     thread.start();
     System.out.println("Leaving main thread");